sumanbikram/caf-azure/[User-Guide]-Module-Variables.md

 [**create_duration_delay**][create_duration_delay] `map(string)`

-Description: OPTIONAL: Used to tune terraform apply when faced with errors caused by API caching or eventual consistency.
+Used to tune `terraform apply` when faced with errors caused by API caching or eventual consistency.
 Sets a custom delay period after creation of the specified resource type.

 Default:

 ```
 {
   azurerm_management_group      = "30s"